Alphons Kannanthanam: Career

+He is also a practicing advocate in the High Court of Kerała at Kochi and the Supreme Court of India.

-In 2006, he resigned from the IAS to pursue a career in politics.
-He became a Left Democratic Front supported independent Member of the Legislative Assembly from Kanjirappally.
+In 2006, he resigned from the IAS to enter politics.
+He was elected a Member of the Legislative Assembly, from Kanjirappally in Kottayam District, Kerala as an independent candidate with the support of Left Democratic Front and served from 2006 to 2011.

 On 24 March 2011, Alphons joined the BJP in the presence of erstwhile party president Nitin Gadkari, after having resigned from his assembly seat a couple of hours prior.

-He has been appointed a Member of Committee constituted by Government of India on 26 June 2017 to prepare the final draft of National Education Policy.
+He was appointed a Member of Committee constituted by Government of India on 26 June 2017 to prepare the final draft of National Education Policy.

 In a cabinet reshuffle on 3 September 2017, he was appointed minister of state in the Ministry of Electronics and Information Technology and minister of State (independent charge) of the Ministry of Tourism.
 On 9 November 2017, Alphons was elected unopposed as Rajya Sabha member from Rajasthan.

+He is the second BJP Central Minister from Kerala after O. Rajagopal.

 2019 Indian general election

 Alphons Kannanthanam contested as NDA candidate from Ernakulam constituency for 2019 Indian general election and came third.